Your job isn’t to make things perfect… we are not here to protect them from reality but to support them as they actually face it.

 5. Provide reassurance…

-Once we’ve demonstrated empathy, it can be helpful to offer some gentle reassurance.
+Once you’ve demonstrated empathy, it can be helpful to offer some gentle reassurance.
 The key is to keep the statements simple and heartfelt.

-Create a list of simple reassuring statements you can choose from when your child is feeling anxious.
+Create a list of simple reassuring statements you can choose from when your child’s feeling anxious.
 Some ideas:

 - “This feeling won’t last forever.
 Let’s find a way to pass the time until it does.”